A duality theoretic view on limits of finite structures: Extended version: The space The space Gamma

 The construction of $\Lh$ comes from the insight that the range of the Stone pairing $\left<\ARG, A\right>$, for a finite $\sigma$-structure $A$ and formulas restricted to a fixed number of free variables, can be confined to a chain of the form

-where $n = |A|^k$ if $k$ is the number of free variables.
+where $n \coloneqq |A|^k$ if $k$ is the number of free variables.
 Each $\Lh_n$, with the obvious total order and the discrete topology, is a Priestley space.
 To allow for formulas with any number of free variables, we require that $\Lh$ is obtained as a codirected limit of all finite chains $\Lh_n$.
 If the maps in the codirected diagram, say $\Lh_{m} \to \Lh_n$, are monotone, we are guaranteed that $\Lh$ is a Priestley space, see \eg \ \cite[Corollary VI.3.3]{Johnstone1986}.
 There are two natural candidates for such maps, namely the floor and ceiling functions

-which send $\frac{a}{nm}$ to $\frac{b}{n}$ where $b = \lfloor a/m\rfloor$ and $b = \lceil a/m\rceil$, respectively.
+which send $\frac{a}{nm}$ to $\frac{b}{n}$ where $b \coloneqq \lfloor a/m\rfloor$ and $b \coloneqq \lceil a/m\rceil$, respectively.

 Lastly, we require that $\Lh$ comes equipped with some algebraic structure which is rich enough so that we can define $\Lh$-valued measures.
 Since $\Lh$ will be computed as a limit of the finite chains $\Lh_n$, the natural way to identify this algebraic structure is to analyse the arithmetic operations available on those finite chains.
-Given that we need to represent finite additivity, it is natural to consider partial addition $x+y$ on $\Lh_n$, defined whenever $x+y \leq 1$.\footnote{Measures valued in partial monoids have been considered in several places in the literature, see \eg{} \cite{FB1994}.} The partial addition on $\Lh_n$ behaves well in many respects, and even has a right adjoint:
+Given that we need to represent finite additivity, it is natural to consider partial addition\footnote{Measures valued in partial monoids have been considered in several places in the literature, see \eg{} \cite{FB1994}.} $x+y$ on $\Lh_n$, defined whenever $x+y \leq 1$.
+The partial addition on $\Lh_n$ behaves well in many respects, and even has a right adjoint:

 where $z - y$ is the partial subtraction defined whenever $y \leq z$.
 However, partial addition is not compatible with floor and ceiling functions.
-Indeed, the operator dual to the partial addition on chains $\Lh_n$ is not preserved by the lattice homomorphisms dual to the floor functions $\lfloor \ARG \rfloor\colon \Lh_{nm} \to \Lh_n$, nor by the duals of the ceiling functions $\lfloor \ARG \rfloor\colon \Lh_{nm} \to \Lh_n$.
+Indeed, the operator dual to the partial addition on chains $\Lh_n$ is not preserved by the lattice homomorphisms dual to the floor functions $\lfloor \ARG \rfloor\colon \Lh_{nm} \to \Lh_n$, nor by the duals of the ceiling functions $\lceil \ARG \rceil\colon \Lh_{nm} \to \Lh_n$.
 For more details, see Appendix~\ref{s:apply-ext-prie-dual}.

 On the other hand, as we shall now see, the partial subtraction is compatible with floor functions.
 Note that, by the adjointness property stated above, addition and subtraction are interdefinable, and so we preserve our ability to express finite additivity.
 Let $L_n$ be the lattice dual to the Priestley space $\Lh_n$, \ie \ the lattice of up-sets of $\Lh_n$.
 In other words, $L_n$ is the finite chain